-Many units are installed with a factory or field-supplied manual or electric shutoff valve.
-DAMAGE WILL OCCUR if shutoff valve is closed during unit operation.
-A high-pressure switch must be installed on the heat-pump side of any field-provided shutoff valves and connected to the heat pump controls in series with the built-in refrigerant circuit high-pressure switch to disable compressor operation if water pressure exceeds pressure switch setting.
-The field-installed high-pressure of 250 psig.
-This pressure switch can be ordered from ClimateMaster with a 1⁄4-inch internal-flare connection as part number 39B0005N02.
+Many units are installed with a factory or field-supplied manual or electric shut-off valve.
+DAMAGE WILL OCCUR if shut-off valve is closed during unit operation.
+A high-pressure switch must be installed on the heat-pump side of any field-provided shut-off valves and connected to the heat pump controls in series with the built-in refrigerant circuit high-pressure switch to disable compressor operation if water pressure exceeds pressure switch setting.
+The field-installed high-pressure switch shall have a cut-out pressure of 300 psig and a cut-in pressure of 250 psig.
+This pressure switch can be ordered from ClimateMaster with a 1⁄4-inch internal-flare connection as part number 3980005N02.

-Low temperature limit systems do not allow leaving load water temperature (cooling mode) or leaving source water temperature (heating mode) to be below 42°F (5.6°C).
+Low temperature limit system will not allow leaving load water temperature (cooling mode) or leaving source water temperature (heating mode) to be below 42°F (5.6°C).